 - SoftwareCEO aims to "cut the BS" as much as possible.
 We encourage a conversational, straightforward tone that gets to the point, without missing crucial details.

 - Blogs should not be blatantly "advertorial"; these are not the place to plug your product or company.
-(We do have paid advertisement opportunities available; please contact us if you are interested.)
+(We do have paid advertisement opportunities available)

 - As with articles, you are not limited to a specific topic or theme, but you should clearly state your focus in the required blog description, and, preferably, reference that focus in the title as well.

 - There is no required update interval -- however, we encourage at least one post every two weeks.